Mission Plan

 Research Fish Biologist

-Dr. Ken Sulak is a research biologist in the U.S. Geological Survey, Gainesville, Florida.
+Dr. Ken Sulak is a research biologist with the U.S. Geological Survey in Gainesville, Florida.
 He is lead scientist for the Coastal Ecology and Conservation Research Group.
-He has Ph.D. and Masters degrees from the University of Miami School of Marine Science, a Bachelor's degree from Harvard University, and 30 years experience in marine fish research.
-From 1985-1994 he was Director and Senior Fish Biologist at the Atlantic Reference Center, Huntsman Marine Science Centre, New Brunswick, Canada.
-He has conducted international research as a NATO Fellow in England, a U.S. National Academy Exchange Scientist to Russia, and on collaborative ocean research cruises in the Atlantic, Arctic, East Pacific and Indian oceans, including submersible missions on ALVIN, NR-1 and JSL.
+He has both doctoral and master's degrees in marine science from the University of Miami School; a bachelor's degree from Harvard University; and 30 years experience in marine fish research.
+From 1985 to 1994 he was director and senior fish biologist at the Atlantic Reference Center, Huntsman Marine Science Centre in New Brunswick, Canada.
+He has conducted international research as a NATO Fellow in England, a U.S. National Academy Exchange Scientist to Russia, and on collaborative ocean research cruises in the Atlantic, Arctic, East Pacific, and Indian oceans, including submersible missions on the submersibles Alvin, NR-1, and Johnson Sea-Link.
 Dr. Sulak has published extensively on marine fish community ecology and imperiled fish species conservation.
 Recent deep-reef research has concentrated on explorations of fishes on deep shelf and continental slope reefs in the northern Gulf of Mexico.
-Objectives have been to define community structure and trophodynamics, and determine the physical processes controlling reef fish abundance and distribution.
+Objectives have been to define community structure and trophodynamics, and to determine the physical processes controlling reef fish abundance and distribution.
 This research provides information critical to conservation of deep coral reef habitats, and conservation of deep-reef fish species.

 Jana ThomaJana Thoma